-One or more persons can apply to become an approved provider.
-This means an individual, body corporate, an eligible association, a partnership or a prescribed entity can apply.
+An individual, body corporate, eligible association, partnership or prescribed entity may apply to be an approved provider.
 See the Glossary for the meaning of these terms.

 The application must include all information listed in the National Regulations and payment of the set fee.
 See Application checklists - Tables I, II and Fees.